FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-04-19 12:19:36 Integrated the 6th core functionality

+Integrated the 6th core functionality, implemented by the BusyRecentOptPresent Task class.

 ## 2024-04-19 09:31:49 New milestone: Completed developer testing for BusySearchOptimExec task

 - GUI remains responsive throughout.